About-France.com A Dictionary of France - A

 AB - Agriculture Biologique - the AB label is a French certification for organic food products.
 The word "bio" or "biologique" are the French words for "organic", in the food and agricultural meaning of the word..

-Académie : Word most commonly used to refer to the Local Education authority in a French region, as in "L'Académie de Dijon", which is the Local Education authority for the Burgundy area.
+Académie : Word most commonly used to refer to the Local Education Authority in a French region, as in "L'Académie de Dijon", which is the local education authority for the Burgundy area.
 The director of an Académie is a senior civil servant known as the Rector (le Recteur).

 Acte de vente The official document, signed by all parties concerned, attesting the sale of a property.
+See buying property in France.

 Action directe: Left wing urban guerilla organisation responsible between 1979 and 1987 for a campaign of bombings and assassinations, including that of the former Renault boss Georges Besse; allied for a period with Germany's Red Army Faction.
+The group was always very small, with only a handful of active participants.

 ADSL - (Asymmetric Digital Subscriber Line) : the expression generally used in France to describe a broadband Internet connection or service.

 AFP - Agence France Presse: The main French press agency (like Reuter's in the UK or AP in the USA), providing raw news and information to the press and broadcast media in France and worldwide.
-AFP is the world's oldest established news agency, founded in 1835 by Charles-Louis Havas, the father of global journalism
+AFP is the world's oldest established news agency, founded in 1835 by Charles-Louis Havas, the father of global journalism.

 Air France.
 The French national airline, which merged with KLM in 2007.
 The main operator of domestic flights in France, and one of the world's biggest international airlines.